ROLEMODELS

 Our role models pave the way for more girls in STEM.
 They can do that because they have walked the path themselves.
-They themselves have sat as the only girl in the class and experienced STEM as a world that you, as a woman, find yourself in despite.
+They themselves have been the only girl in the class and experienced STEM as a world that you, as a woman, find yourself in despite.
 And they, like us, intend to change that.

 MOUSE OVER THE PHOTOS BELOW TO GET BIOS & QUOTES